Tunde Adebimpe

+As an actor, Adebimpe has appeared in the films Twisters, Spider-Man: Homecoming, Marriage Story and Rachel Getting Married, in addition to several independent feature films.
+He appeared in the 2024 science fiction television series Star Wars: Skeleton Crew, and provided voice acting on the animated series Strange Planet, Lazor Wolf, Pantheon, and Tuca & Bertie.

-Early life
+Early and personal life

 Adebimpe was born into a Nigerian immigrant family in the United States.
-Babatunde is a Yoruba name that means "father has returned".
 He attended Shady Side Academy in Fox Chapel, Pennsylvania for high school, where he is still active on the board.
 His deceased father was a psychiatrist in Pittsburgh.
-He is married to French cartoonist Domitille Collardey, with whom he has a son.
+He is married to French cartoonist Domitille Collardey, with whom he has a child.